 This past winter I met with Lise Soskolne, core organizer for W.A.G.E.
 (Working Artists and the Greater Economy).
 W.A.G.E. is “a New York-based activist organization focused on regulating the payment of artist fees by nonprofit art institutions, and establishing a sustainable labor relation between artists and the institutions that subcontract their labor.”
 I got [...]

 A “radical ballerina,” PhD candidate in anthropology at Wayne State University, and fourth generation Detroiter, Maya Stovall re-imagines the politics and aesthetics of dance through the question of where it might land on/as site of the liquor store.
 Liquor Store Theater negotiates the right to the city while inserting discussions of race, privilege, [...]

 On March 3rd, 2015, The Movement Research Performance Journal and Critical Correspondence hosted a public salon, inviting interested parties to break into groups and discuss how to optimize the Circulation, Design and Content.
 Below we share with you some of the notes and thought that came up.
 Our goal at CC, is to continue to [...]

 From the CC editors

-Co-editors Nicole Daunic and Aaron Mattocks are committed to diverse forms of writing that engage with the ephemeral nature of performance.
-We seek to investigate how subjective experience contextualizes live arts practices through experimentation with the narrative voice among artists, scholars, and citizens.
+CC's current editors Biba Bell and Will Rawls are committed to diverse forms of writing that engage with the ephemeral nature of performance.
+We will concentrate discussion around dance's encounters-with other artistic practices, theoretical and political frames, and institutions-to provide space and structure to engage, debate, and consider the effects and possibilities for the field.
 We invite submissions that imaginatively and critically examine the processes and histories of artists and communities in the U.S. and abroad.